Interview with Marion Burger & Ilan Cohen

 Who did the drawings?

-Ilan Cohen: - It's really white.
-Everything in VR at this time was very dark.
+Ilan Cohen: – It’s really white.
+Everything in VR at that point was very dark.
 But we had solutions – our base white is actually only 60% white.
 It still feels very bright.
 Your eye will think by measure of contrast that that white is pure white.
 And so we actually had a very low level of white to start with.
-So it's not blinding you.
-It's not aggressive on the eyes, but it feels like you're in whiteness - but you're actually in gray.
+So it’s not blinding you.
+It’s not aggressive on the eyes, but it feels like you’re in whiteness – but you’re actually in gray.

 The fun with this medium is that you can challenge every rule.
 It’s still a new medium!